Chief Executive Officer Ron Johnson’s revival plan for J.C. Penney Co. won’t work, according to former CEO Allen Questrom.

 Earlier this week, Vornado Realty Trust, once J.C.
 Penney’s second-biggest shareholder, sold 10 million shares of the company at $16.03 each, regulatory filings show.
 That’s 6.1 percent of the retailer’s common stock.
 Vornado, whose chairman Steven Roth is on J.C.
 Penney’s board, lost more than $200 million on the investment.

-The shares slid 27 percent this year through yesterday, following a 44 percent decline in 2012.
+J.C.
+Penney rose for the first time this week Thursday, gaining 2.7 percent to $14.82 at the close in New York.
+The shares have slid 25 percent this year following a 44 percent decline in 2012.

 Questrom, named chairman and CEO of J.C.
 Penney in 2000, was previously the CEO and chairman of Barneys New York Inc. and Neiman Marcus Group Inc., with more than 40 years of retail experience.
 He is a senior adviser to Lee Equity Partners LLC.